bsugg/Project2/Wednesday.md

 on resulting accuracy, and then applied to the testing data set to determine actual accuracy and associated misclassification rate.

-The non-linear ensemble model for this exercise will be random forests, and the linear model will be a logistic regression model under the family of generalized linear regression.
+The non-linear ensemble model for this exercise will be Random Forests, and the generalized linear regression model will be a Logistic Regression.
 More detail around these two model types is discussed further in their relevant sections.

 The final *Conclusion* section will automatically select and display the accuracy and misclassification rate from the best model, determined by